williamteoh1976/Localization/Learn/LearningPaths-fr-fr.md

 Modules:
 - Get started with lean manufacturing in Dynamics 365 for Finance and Operations
 - Configure lean manufacturing in Dynamics 365 for Finance and Operations
-- Create and process fixed Kanbans in Dynamics 365 for Finance and Operations
+- Create and process fixed kanbans in Dynamics 365 for Finance and Operations
-- Create and process event Kanban rules in Dynamics 365 for Finance and Operations
+- Create and process event kanban rules in Dynamics 365 for Finance and Operations
-- Create and process scheduled Kanbans in Dynamics 365 for Finance and Operations
+- Create and process scheduled kanbans in Dynamics 365 for Finance and Operations
 - Configure activity-based subcontracting and production flow costing in Dynamics 365 for Finance and Operations

 ## [Configure and use process manufacturing in Dynamics 365 for Finance and Operations](https://docs.microsoft.com/fr-fr/learn/paths/configure-and-use-process-manufacturing-in-d365-finance-ops)